 Toys for Tots (U.S. Marines)

 Every year the U.S. Marines collect toys and distribute them as gifts around the holidays to needy children.
 Their main goal is to deliver a message of hope that will motivate them to grow into responsible, productive, patriotic citizens, and community leaders.
 The toys are distributed to the community in which the campaign is conducted.
 The collection box is just outside of the Novi campus administrative office.

 Veteran Collection Drive (Vets Returning Home, Inc.)

 Walsh respects those that have provided service and sacrifice for our country.
-The Roseville based organization provides homeless Vets a place to live and resources to get back on their feet.
+The Roseville based organization provides homeless Veterans a place to live and resources to get back on their feet.
 The drive collects a variety of items for the non-profit.